r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 These patches are not applied automatically by R-devel (they may be applied automatically by experimental "ucrt3" builds).
 Most of the few changes were changed linking orders due to library updates.
+As the packages get updated, these patches are eventually moved away also to `old_patches`.

 ### Linking to pre-built static libraries